 While the average cost of neck fat removal surgery can range from $3,000 to $5,000, the price will vary depending on the surgeon’s experience, the length and complexity of the procedure, the anesthesia used, the facility fee, and other factors.

-Be sure to ask your surgeon about the potential costs associated with your neck liposuction procedure to make an informed decision.
+Be sure to ask your facial plastic surgeon about the potential costs associated with your neck liposuction procedure to make an informed decision.